 Once you have a collection selected, if you scroll down you'll see an area prompting you to upload your files.

 Step 4.
-Upload metadata
+Upload data table (TSV)

 4.2.
-To complete this process, once the metadata file has completed its upload, just click "CREATE TABLE" (or "UPDATE TABLE").
+To complete this process, once the TSV file upload is complete, click CREATE TABLE (or UPDATE TABLE).

-The data files will be in your workspace bucket, in a directory called "uploads" in a folder named however you named the collection.
+The data files will be in workspace storage - in a directory called "uploads" in a folder named however you named the collection.
 You can see these files by navigating to the "Files" section under workspace Data page.